tektutor/rhel9/Day1/README.md

 ```
 cd ~/vim-demo
 vim mobiles.txt
+ls -l

+# See the content of the file mobiles.txt
+cat mobiles.txt
 ```

 Set line number. ( you need to press esc button and Shift :set number )